 Step 6: Calculate employee gross pay and taxes.
-Calculating Kentucky payroll by hand is not recommended.
 Kentucky has a flat income tax of 5% statewide.
 The flat tax helps employees anticipate their payroll and can make your calculations a bit simpler—although calculating payroll by hand is generally not recommended.
 Learn more about how to calculate payroll if you need assistance.

 Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay employees through direct deposit.
-But cash (not the best way) and paper check are also options.
+Cash (not the best way) and paper check are also options.
 Kentucky’s state minimum wage mirrors the federal minimum wage, so make sure that you are paying your employees at least $7.25 per hour.
 You can pay your federal and Kentucky state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 - Employee’s name and employee number